mozilla/gcp-ingestion/README.md

   [Apache Beam](https://beam.apache.org/) jobs for streaming and batch transformations of ingested messages

-For more information, see [mozilla.github.io/gcp-ingestion](the documentation).
+For more information, see [the documentation](https://mozilla.github.io/gcp-ingestion).